Siteation/magento2-storeinfo-menus/README.md

 bin/magento setup:upgrade
 ```

-> This Module require Magento 2.4 or higher!
-> For more requirements see the `composer.json`.

 ## How to use

 Go to `Stores > Configration > Siteation > Store Menus` and add you menu items